jaussems/jaussems/README.md

 # Welcome to my Github!

 Hi, my name is Jannes I am 24 years old and I am from the Netherlands.
-As a child I was always intrested in computers, after trying the schoolingsystem I feel like doing something that is more do-able instead of theorizing about it.
-So after a long detour I came to coding, which is really hard but can also be quite fun.
+As a child I was always intrested in computers, after trying the schoolingsystem I felt that it wasn't for me, after trying a  different Bootcamp I got really intrested about coding.
+So after a long detour I am still thinking about coding, which is really hard but can also be quite fun.
 Currently I am student at Codaisseur.